poult-lab/daily-word/english_words_ learning.md

 01.obliterate /əˈblɪtəreɪt/

 [vt] "Iran's nuclear enrichment facilities have been completely and totally obliterated," Trump said.
 "Iran, the bully of the Middle East, must now make peace.
-If they do not, future attacks would be far greater and a lot easier."
+If they do not, future attacks would be far greater and a lot easier."/Trump says US will ‘obliterate’ Iran’s power plants if Strait of Hormuz not open before 48-hour deadline.

 "to remove all signs of sth, either by destroying or covering it completely"